 Mrs Jessie Lupton née Ramsden aka Mrs Arnold Lupton, 73, (1859-1938).
 It is The Times listing of dinner guests that gives us the fuller name of Mrs Arnold Lupton, though as Arnold died in 1930, the guest list might have chosen to drop his name from hers (though I believe Mrs Arnold Lupton would be still be perfectly acceptable for a widow).
 Arnold was a Liberal M.P., an engineer in the mining and coal business and an academic.
 Jessie involved herself in political life and was active in the Anti-Vivisection Society.
-The current Duchess of Cambridge is a descendent of the Lupton family.
+The current Duchess of Cambridge is a descendant of the Lupton family.

-Both Tom Callaghan, given her husband was a mining engineer, and Gwen Davies, philanthropist, might have been appropriate partners in conversation, and if Florence Marshall is the Florence E Marshall of the Parsons Green School then there would have been a strong connection, and possibly with Frank Marshall too, whoever he is.
+Both Tom Callaghan, given her husband was a mining engineer, and Gwen Davies, philanthropist, might have been appropriate partners in conversation, and if Florence Marshall is the Florence Elsie Marshall of the Parsons Green School then there would have been a strong connection, and possibly with Frank Marshall too, whoever he is.
 She would be comfortable sitting anywhere I suspect.

 WHAT’S ON HER MIND?